Generali considers hybrid working for post-pandemic era

-MILAN, July 8 (Reuters) - Italy's top insurer Generali (GASI.MI) is considering hybrid working - with staff spending time in the office as well working from home - in the post-pandemic era, its chief executive said on Thursday.
+MILAN (Reuters) - Italy’s top insurer Generali is considering hybrid working - with staff spending time in the office as well working from home - in the post-pandemic era, its chief executive said on Thursday.

 Banks and insurers globally are figuring out how to manage the return of staff to their offices after the coronavirus outbreak had forced groups to reorganise their work models, with most employees having been allowed to work remotely.